-The second stage, Stage 2, of the allocation is a three-round allocation procedure.
+The second stage, Stage 2, of the allocation is a two-round allocation procedure.
 In Stage 2 of the Annual ARR Allocation, participants submit ARR requests for the planning period based on the following business rules:

-- All Network Service ARR requests must pass a Simultaneous Feasibility Test before being given PJM approval. - PJM can approve all, part, or none of the ARR request based on the results of the Simultaneous Feasibility Test. - The path for each Network Integration Service ARR is defined from a generator bus, hub, zone or interface to aggregate Energy Settlement Area or other designated Load Aggregation Zone.
-If the path of the ARR is to the Residual Metered Load aggregation zone, the participant can elect to have its ARRs allocated to the aggregate load buses in the Transmission Zone. - A participant's total ARR amount to a transmission zone or load aggregation zone cannot exceed the participant's total network load in that zone or load aggregation zone. - The source point of each ARR request may be any available generator bus, Hub or external interface or load zone for which PJM calculates and posts a Day-ahead Congestion Price value. - The sink point of each ARR request must be the Network LSEs aggregate load in the Energy Settlement Area in the transmission zone or load aggregation zone if the path of the ARR is to the Residual Metered Load aggregation zone, the participant can elect to have its ARRs allocated to the aggregate load buses in the Transmission Zone. - ARRs are specified to the nearest 0.1 MW.
+- All Network Service ARR requests must pass a Simultaneous Feasibility Test before being given PJM approval. - PJM can approve all, part, or none of the ARR request based on the results of the Simultaneous Feasibility Test. - The path for each Network Integration Service ARR is defined from a generator bus, hub, zone or interface to aggregate Energy Settlement Area or other designated Load Aggregation Zone, or any available generator, interface, hub, or zone.
+If the path of the ARR is to the Residual Metered Load aggregation zone, the participant can elect to have its ARRs allocated to the aggregate load buses in the Transmission Zone. - A participant's total ARR amount to a transmission zone or load aggregation zone cannot exceed the participant's total network load in that zone or load aggregation zone. - The source point of each ARR request may be any available generator bus, Hub or external interface or load zone for which PJM calculates and posts a Day-ahead Congestion Price value. - The sink point of each ARR request must be the Network LSEs aggregate load in the Energy Settlement Area in the transmission zone or load aggregation zone, or any available generator, interface, hub, or zone.
+If the path of the ARR is to the Residual Metered Load aggregation zone, the participant can elect to have its ARRs allocated to the aggregate load buses in the Transmission Zone. - ARRs are specified to the nearest 0.1 MW.

-PJM will perform an iterative allocation process that consists of three sequential rounds, with one third of the remaining system ARR capability allocated in each round.
+PJM will perform an iterative allocation process that consists of two sequential rounds, with one half of the remaining system ARR capability allocated in each round.
 Network Service customers and Firm Transmission customers can view the results of each allocation round before submitting their ARR requests for a subsequent round.

-In every round of the three-round allocation process, the Network Customer's ARR requests are limited to one third of the Network customer's peak load remaining unallocated after the Stage 1 allocation process.
+In every round of the two-round allocation process, the Network Customer's ARR requests are limited to one half of the Network customer's peak load remaining unallocated after the Stage 1 allocation process.

-For example, if the Network customer's peak load is 100 MW and they had received 70 MW of ARRs in Stage 1, then the ARR requests in each round of Stage 2 are limited to (100-70)/3 = 10 MW.
+For example, if the Network customer's peak load is 100 MW and they had received 70 MW of ARRs in Stage 1, then the ARR requests in each round of Stage 2 are limited to (100-70)/2 = 15 MW.

-A Firm Transmission Customer, that is deemed a Qualifying Transmission Customer, may request Auction Revenue Rights in each round of the second stage of the allocation process in a number of megawatts equal to or less than one third of the difference between the number of megawatts of firm service being provided between the receipt and delivery points as to which the Transmission Customer currently has firm Point-to-Point Transmission Service and its Auction Revenue Right Allocation from the first stage of the allocation process.
+A Firm Transmission Customer, that is deemed a Qualifying Transmission Customer, may request Auction Revenue Rights in each round of the second stage of the allocation process in a number of megawatts equal to or less than one half of the difference between the number of megawatts of firm service being provided between the receipt and delivery points as to which the Transmission Customer currently has firm Point-to-Point Transmission Service and its Auction Revenue Right Allocation from the first stage of the allocation process.